NATIVE LAND & STOLEN PEOPLE ACKNOWLEDGEMENT

-Our name "The Seeing Place" is the literal translation of the Greek word theatron:
+Our name "The Seeing Place" is the literal translation of the Greek word for theater (theatron):

-". . . the place where we go to understand ourselves."
+". . . the place where we go to see ourselves."

 We live up to our name by engaging our community in a vivid conversation about what makes us human.
 Connection.
 Learning.
 Humanity.
 That's what theater is all about.

-The Seeing Place is an actor-driven company: built by actors and managed by actors to be a base for actors who want to hone their craft in a creative and supportive artistic home, resulting in unparalleled dedication and excellence.
+The Seeing Place - a 501c3 charitable organization - is an ensemble company built by actors and managed by actors to be a base for actors who want to hone their craft in a creative and supportive artistic home, resulting in unparalleled dedication and excellence.
 Our work is artistically ambitious and deeply compelling.

-Through private funding and public fundraising events / campaigns, The Seeing Place ensemble feverishly fundraises in advance of each production so that it can subsidize all ticket prices to just $25 per ticket.
+Through grants, private funding and public fundraising events / campaigns, The Seeing Place ensemble feverishly fundraises in advance of each production so that it can subsidize all ticket prices to just $25 per ticket.
 We further subsidize 50% of our tickets at lower than $25 to make sure our theater is accessible for all.
 The Seeing Place Theater is a 501c3 non-profit performing arts organization.
 Your contributions are tax-deductible to the extent permitted by law.

-Click Here to See All Bios & Headshots (or click names below for individual entries)
+Click Here to See Full Ensemble Bios & Headshots (or click names below for individual entries)